 Kyle has more than 20 years of architectural experience on corporate, commercial, and higher education projects.
 His lab design work for manufacturing, research, and testing facilities includes a materials and mechanical testing labs, laser sintering labs, 3-D printing research and innovation labs, and apparel knitting machines space.

-Doug’s 35 years of experience designing science research buildings and laboratories includes work on medical school and research university campuses.
-His measured, problem-solving design approach and strong background and insight into laboratory design aligns with clients’ drive to innovate and move discovery forward.
+Doug’s 35 years of experience designing science research buildings and laboratories includes work at medical schools and research universities.
+His measured, problem-solving approach and deep background in laboratory design provides clients insight on how to drive innovation.
 Doug has managed both commercial and academic lab design projects, including renovations and adaptive reuse.

 Jane brings more than 30 years of experience designing higher education labs and STEM classrooms.
 She is well-versed in sustainable design, water quality testing facilities, and research laboratories, and is an expert in exploring innovative lab planning that aligns programming with organizational mission, safety, and budgets.

 Gregg understands the importance of research and having the proper space in which to conduct it; as a project manager and programming expert, he conducts his own primary research in learning space design.
-Gregg’s 25 years of experience serving public and private clients in the Pacific Northwest includes life sciences lab buildings, health sciences classroom building programming, and STEM classroom design.
+Gregg’s 25 years of experience serving public and private clients includes life sciences lab buildings, health sciences classroom building programming, and STEM classroom design.